zapata-engineering/orquestra-core/README.md

 ## Bug Reporting

-If you'd like to report a bug/issue please create a new issue in this repository.
+If you'd like to report a bug/issue please create a new issue in appropriate repository.
+When in doubt, feel free to create issue in this repo.

 ## Contributing
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information on contributing to Orquestra.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more information on contributing to Orquestra Core.